 Prerequisite: either one course in philosophy, or by permission.
-Offered in alternate years.

 360 Advanced Topics in Philosophy.

 Fall (4), Spring (4), May Term (3).

 Advanced study of selected topics, movements, authors, or works in philosophy chosen to reflect student interest and instructor availability.
 May be repeated for degree credit, for a maximum of 12 credits, given a different topic.